MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-filterable-paperlist.md

 ## Download and unzip tutorial resources

-1. Download and unzip MAKES managment tool (kesm.exe) from your latest MAKES release.
+1. Download and unzip the MAKES management tool (kesm.exe) from your latest MAKES release.
     (You can find this in your MAKES storage account under:
     **https://<makes_storage_account>.blob.core.windows.net/makes/<makes_release>/tools/kesm.zip**)